marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 ## oh-my-zsh

-One may think that oh-my-zsh is zsh itself, but that is not true. oh-my-zsh is simply a plugin manager for zsh.
+One may think that oh-my-zsh is zsh itself, but that is not true. oh-my-zsh is simply a "plugin manager" for zsh.

 The oh-my-zsh package promises wonders.
 From their website: